All Products

 Note

-• After you enable the cold data tiered storage feature in a PolarDB for PostgreSQL cluster, a small amount of materialized cache space is created on database disks to store metadata and I/O merging.
-If you require higher performance, you can change the materialized cache size of cold data in the PolarDB console based on the data volume and scenarios.
-You must restart the database to allow the change to take effect.
+• When you enable the tiered storage feature for cold data in a PolarDB for PostgreSQL or cluster, a small amount of materialized cache space is created on the disk by default.
+This space is used to store metadata and for some I/O merging.
+For higher performance, you can adjust the materialized cache size in the console based on your data volume and scenario.
+The change takes effect after the database restarts.

-After you enable materialized caching for cold data, you can execute the following statements to query cache usage:
+After you enable the materialized cache for cold data, you can query the cache usage as follows:

 CREATE extension polar_monitor;